major/rhel7stig-sphinx/doc/source/medium.rst

 Check the auditing rules in "/etc/audit/rules.d/audit.rules" with the following command:

-# grep /etc/opasswd /etc/audit/rules.d/audit.rules
+# grep /etc/security/opasswd /etc/audit/rules.d/audit.rules

--w /etc/opasswd -p wa -k audit_rules_usergroup_modification
+-w /etc/security/opasswd -p wa -k identity

 If the command does not return a line, or the line is commented out, this is a finding.